-Where a Municipal Plan amendment and/or Development Regulation amendment is required, all, or some, of the following criteria may be considered:
+Where a Plan amendment and/or Development Regulation amendment is for a specific development proposal, or where more site specific and detailed information on the type and nature of future development is required, all, or some, of the following criteria may be considered:

-- a. all of the criteria listed in the policies of the Municipal Plan; - b. the height, location, and spacing of any buildings in the proposed development, and any potential impacts on surrounding land uses; - c. the location of vehicular access points the likely impact of traffic generated by the proposal on streets, pedestrian, and vehicular safety, and on surrounding properties; - d. the exterior design in terms of bulk, scale, and layout of buildings, and the integration of these uses with present and future land uses in the area; - e. the potential impact of the development on surrounding natural features and heritage resources; - f. constraints posed by the environment, including but not limited to locations where adverse effects from landfill sites, sewage treatment plants, methane gas, contaminated soils, noise, ground borne vibration, and rail safety may limit development; - g. compliance of the proposed development with the provisions of the Town's Municipal Plan and Development Regulations; and, - h. measures planned by the applicant to mitigate any adverse impacts on surrounding land uses and streets which have been identified as part of the Planning Impact Analysis.
+- a. all of the criteria listed in the policies of the Plan; - b. the height, location and spacing of any buildings in the proposed development, and any potential impacts on surrounding land uses; - c. the location of vehicular access points the likely impact of traffic generated by the proposal on streets, pedestrian and vehicular safety, and on surrounding properties; - d. the exterior design in terms of bulk, scale, and layout of buildings, and the integration of these uses with present and future land uses in the area; - e. the potential impact of the development on surrounding natural features and heritage resources; - f. constraints posed by the environment, including but not limited to locations where adverse effects from landfill sites, sewage treatment plants, methane gas, contaminated soils, noise, ground borne vibration, and rail safety may limit development; - g. compliance of the proposed development with the provisions of the Town's Municipal Plan and Development Regulations; and, - h. measures planned by the applicant to mitigate any adverse impacts on surrounding land uses and streets which have been identified as part of the Planning Impact Analysis.